 PPC stands for pay-per-click, a model of internet marketing in which advertisers pay a fee each time one of their ads is clicked.
-Essentially, it’s a way of buying visits to your site, rather than attempting to “earn” those visits organically.
+Essentially, it’s a way of ""buying"" visits to your site, rather than “earning” those visits organically.

 Search engine advertising is one of the most popular forms of PPC.
-It allows advertisers to bid for ad placement in a search engine's sponsored links when someone searches on a keyword that is related to their business offering.
+It allows advertisers to bid for ad placement & rank within a search engine's sponsored links, as a browser (user) searches on a keyword related to the advertiser's business offer.

-Research indicates that searchers click on paid search ads more often than any other form of digital advertising.
-This means that people really don’t mind being advertised to, provided that the products and services advertised actually fit the searcher’s needs.
-And because we use search engines when we’re looking for products and services, the results, including the ads, are generally highly relevant to what we’re looking for.
-Plus, Google has developed an excellent formula for ensuring that PPC ads meet the user’s needs.
+Research indicates that users click on paid search ads more often than any other form of digital advertising.
+This means that people really don’t mind the advertising, provided that the products and services advertised actually fit with the user’s needs.
+Because we use search engines when we’re looking for products and services, the results, including the ads, are generally highly relevant to what we’re looking for.
+Google has developed an excellent formula to ensure PPC ads meet the user’s needs.

-Advertisers are offered a unique means of putting their message in front of an audience who is actively and specifically seeking out their product.
-Because searchers reveal their intent through their search query, advertisers are able to measure the quality of traffic that results from search engine clicks.
+Advertisers (businesses) get a unique mean to put their message in front of an audience that is actively and specifically searching for their product.
+Because searchers reveal their intent through their search query, advertisers are able to measure the quality of traffic resulting from search engine clicks.

 PPC enables search engines to cater to searchers and advertisers simultaneously.
 The searchers comprise their user-base, while the advertisers provide them with their revenue stream.
 The engines want to provide relevant results, first and foremost, while offering a highly targeted, revenue-driving advertising channel.

 Our team thrives on new projects and challenges.
-If you have a project in mind that you think we could add value to - then please do get in touch - we’d love to hear from you.
+If you have a project in mind that you think we could add value to, then please do get in touch.
+We would love to hear from you.
 Please call +91 9555575231 orContact Us